 NOTE 2: It is assumed that the end station communication-configuration will contain at least the same information as defined for the status.

+NOTE 3: If Jitter value needs to be considered; EarliestTransmitOffset for UL and DL and LatestTransmitOffset shall be Jitter corrected.
+How Jitter correction is carried out is up to implementation.